 So lets you have come to your decision and you are considering risking it.
 You made the choice that completing a course of anabolic steroid is what you needed.
-You got all the information you know from the supplier in the gym.
+You got all the information you know from the supplier in the gym or a website like this.
 You know how they are taken and how long you should do it.
 At least you think you know.
 It’s what you don’t know about coming off the cycle that could destroy your results and impact your health. (more…)

 2011 was a momentous year for global awareness in terms of the harmful effects of plastic on human health.
 Following a number of reports from national health and safety agencies, the European Commission outright banned the use of BPA in the manufacture of bottles intended for baby feeding.
 The evidence for the harmfulness of this substance, particularly in infants, became simply indisputable.
 Not one year passed and the U.S. also took major steps towards the elimination of BPA.
 We’ve been using plastic materials for selling and storing our food for quite some time now, which makes the legal action all the more worrisome.
 It begs the question: just how did we get to a place where we have to ban manufacturers from using toxic substances in their products?